LizzyonGit/fruits-hold-em/README.md

 For my fruit images, I use HTML symbols.
 I chose fruits that look distinctive to enhance accessibility, and another advantage of HTML symbols, is that it does not impact my performance as much as images would do.
 Later, I saw that my old computer displays the symbols differently than my new computer.
 This would not be with images, but I think for the game functionality, performance is more important.
 The different symbols do not impact the game functionality.
 I realise it is not good for consistency and for example marketing, that's why I did not reuse these symbols as images elsewhere on the website, like the favicon, because than it can get messy with different designs on the same page, for some devices.

 The background image is from [Canva](https://www.canva.com/).
-Originally a black background with gold decoration, I changed the background to purple and kept the gold decoration.
+Originally a black background with gold decoration, I changed the background to purple and removed the outer fram of the decoration, but kept the curly decoration and in the same colour as it was.
 I think the image enhances the luxury feeling I want to convey.

 The favicon is an image of the **'em** in the logo.
 To create the favicon files, I used [RealFaviconGenerator](https://realfavicongenerator.net/).